JSjags/alx-low_level_programming/0x09-static_libraries/README.md

-# 0x09-static_libraries
+# libmy.a

-- libmy.a, main.h:- Create the static library libmy.a.
+the static library libmy.a containing all the functions listed in [main.h]

+# main.h
+header file

+# create_static_lib.sh
+that script creates a static library called liball.a from all the .c files that are in the current directory